tobychui/tobychui/README.md

 [![imuslab-banner](https://imuslab.com/index/git.jpg)](https://imuslab.com)
 ### Hi there 👋

-As Github 2FA is troublesome and copilot is stealing my code, I will be moving all of my small projects to my personal Git server at [git.imuslab.com](https://git.imuslab.com/).
-Thank you for your understanding!
+As Github 2FA is troublesome, I will be moving all of my small / one-time projects to my personal Git server at [git.imuslab.com](https://git.imuslab.com/).
+You can find a lot of interesting small projects there too!

 💬 You can reach me via [toby@imuslab.com](mailto:toby@imuslab.com)